jdossgollin/2018-robust-adaptation-cyclical-risk/slides-agu/README.md

 ## Summary

-To wrap up here, we started with a few observations, or assertions, about the world.
+To wrap up here, we started with a few observations, or really assertions, about the world.

 By running some stylized experiments, we probed their implications.